aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 #### Pre-requisites

 * .
 A S3 bucket for terraform backend
 * .
-An EC2 instance or Cloud9 instace with IAM permissions to create resources
+An EC2 instance or Cloud9 instace with IAM permissions to create resources(VPC/S3 bucket/EKS Cluster/MSK Brokers/OpenSearch Domain).A Administrator access IAM role is recommended.
 * .
 Install kubectl (https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) and  kafka clients binaries to verify your KAFKA brokers (optional).

 #### Instructions